guilhermeferreira/lxt-test/problem_4/Readme.txt

    Unix systems.

 e.
-The program is limited to parse 1-digit precision floating point constants (i.e. 2.5, 89.6, 14.8).
+The program is limited to parse 1-digit precision floating point constants (e.g. 2.5, 89.6, 14.8).
 This limitation is to avoid precision loss due the IEEE 754 floating-point used internally by the interpreter.

 f.